htcondor/htcondor/docs/misc-concepts/logging.rst

     The optional *condor\_shared\_port* audit log records connections made through the ``DAEMON_SOCKET_DIR``
     :index:`DAEMON_SOCKET_DIR`.
 Each record includes the source
-    address, the socket file name, and the target process’s PID, UID, GID, executable path, and command line.
+    address, the socket file name, and the target process's PID, UID, GID, executable path, and command line.

     This log exists to help administrators track the activities of pool